 Summer Haute Route trek from Chamonix to Zermatt

-Per participant 650 Euros.
-Minimum of 4 participants, maximum six
+An eight day trek.
+Per participant 740 Euros.
+Minimum of four participants, maximum six

 This trek, which links the two alpine capitals, is a multi-day hut to hut adventure traversing alpine valleys, alpine meadows and snow covered glaciers.